Near Walthourville in Long County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Walthourville Baptist Church (approx. 1.7 miles away); City of Walthourville History (approx. 1.9 miles away); Pleasant Grove African Methodist Episcopal (AME) Church and Camp Meeting (approx. 3.1 miles away); Skirmish at Hinesville (approx. 6.4 miles away); Old Liberty County Jail (approx. 6.7 miles away); Bradwell Park (approx. 6.8 miles away); The Bacon-Fraser House (approx. 6.8 miles away); Liberty County (approx. 6.8 miles away).
 Touch for a list and map of all markers in Walthourville.

 More about this marker.
 The marker is mis-numbered; 089 indicates Liberty County.
 The marker is actually 1/10 mile south of the Liberty County line in Long County, and should be numbered 091.

 Regarding Walthourville Presbyterian Church.
 This is one of the three daughter churches of Midway Congregational Church at Midway, Georgia, dating from 1752.
 The others are the Flemington Presbyterian Church and the Dorchester Presbyterian Church, both in Liberty County.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 7, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 370 times since then.
+It was originally submitted on August 7, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 447 times since then and 15 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 7, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.